KunSam2002/MLOps/README.md

 Go to [Qdrant](https://qdrant.tech/?utm_source=thepauls&utm_medium=partner&utm_content=github) and create a FREE account.

-After, follow [this document](https://qdrant.tech/documentation/cloud/authentication/?utm_source=thepauls&utm_medium=partner&utm_content=github) on how to generate the API Keys you will need within this course.
+After, follow [this document](https://qdrant.tech/documentation/cloud/authentication/?utm_source=thepauls&utm_medium=partner&utm_content=github) on how to generate the API Keys.

 **Note:** We will use only Qdrant's freemium plan.